Variations9/CSVTools/README.md

 ( This file is my current example .csv spreadsheet for an estimator tool project I've been working on at work.)

 View Spreadsheets by importing the .csv into Google Sheets.
-Additional questions?
-Call / email me!
+Additional questions?  call / email me!
+E.H.